AN INTRODUCTION TO THE ANTIQUE JEWELLERY PERIODS

 ART DECO

 The Art Deco name comes from the 1925 “Exposition Internationale de Arts Decoratifs et Industriels Modernes” in Paris.
-A more relatively modern style, Art Deco was all about the geometry and symmetry.
+A more relatively modern style, Art Deco was all about geometry and symmetry.
 Rampant throughout the 20’s and 30’s, Art Deco used stones such as diamonds, sapphires and rubies to accentuate the stylized lines of the jewellery.
 Statement rings were also quite popular, as pieces were influenced by art and popular schools of thought such as Cubism and Futurism.

 300513-1